top of page

 • Preparing Military English course material integrating intercultural communication

-• Prodiuction written proposal for a 30-hour
+• Production of a written proposal for a 30-hour Military English programme

 All assignments involve providing a full rationale for any ideas, concepts, methods, materials, tasks and frameworks suggested.